 The means and advantages of establishing an effective quality system in manufacturing and service firms are discussed.
 Students cannot receive credit for both MGT 355 and HCA 355.

-Prerequisite: MGT 201 or MGT 301 and MATH 240 or MATH 248.
+Prerequisite: MGT 201 or MGT 201W, or MGT 301 and MATH 240 or MATH 248.

 Offered: Spring.